 The components use different sets of business rules, script includes and web services to accomplish their tasks.
 Each of the components is based on a trigger on a business rule; these triggers are set for Insert, Update, and Delete.
 After the change has been committed, initial checking within the business rules determines what type of operation has occurred.
 A call is then made to the script include, which processes the request and runs various rules based on the Incident Notification, Engage with xMatters, and Data Sync Configuration pages to determine what type of action to take.

-If the script include determines that an action is to be sent to xMatters, it creates a ServiceNow REST message for incident events, or an xM API REST message for synchronization requests.
-ServiceNow REST messages are received by the inbound integrations on the communication plan, where the appropriate notification layout is determined based on the target device. xM API messages are received by the xMatters REST operations, and devices, users, or groups are added, updated, or deleted appropriately.
+If the script include determines that an action is to be sent to xMatters, it creates a ServiceNow REST message for incident events or an xMatters API REST message for synchronization requests.
+ServiceNow REST messages are received by the inbound integrations on the communication plan, where the appropriate notification layout is determined based on the target device. xMatters API messages are received by the xMatters REST operations, and devices, users, or groups are added, updated, or deleted appropriately.

 This integration installs new roles into ServiceNow to control interactions between users and integration components.